MFathurrohmanMauludin/MFathurrohmanMauludin/README.md

 - :technologist: I love using Software as a solution for every `Problem`
 - :computer: I am a competitive programmer mainly at `Codeforces`
 - :student: I’m currently learning: `Computer Science` and `Software Engineering`.
-- :thinking: I’m currently open for: `An Intern` or a new `job opportunity`.
+- :thinking: I’m currently open for: `An Intern` or a new `Job Opportunity`.
-- :nerd_face: I like to `learning new things`.
+- :nerd_face: I like to `Learn New Things`.

 <br>